kunaldhamma/terraform-digital-ocean/README.md

 Get pods with labels

 ### 5.3 Chaos Mesh
+* Chaos Mesh is a Cloud Native Computing Foundation (CNCF) hosted project.
+* It is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
+* At the current stage, it has the following components:
+  * Chaos Operator: the core component for chaos orchestration.
+    * Fully open sourced.
+  * Chaos Dashboard: a Web UI for managing, designing, monitoring Chaos Experiments; under development.

+Example Hypothesis
+* Given an application is running in active/active mode on Kubernetes
+* When there is a Kubernetes pod outage
+* Then there is no impact on application functionality

+Example Experiment
+* Validate the health of the application through the landing page URL
+* Disrupt the  `frontend` micro-service instances
+* Validate the health of the application through the landing page URL
+* Thus implying that the application functionality is not impacted

 Scale Deployment `frontend`  to just one container to service requests:
 * `kubectl scale --replicas=1 deployment.apps/frontend`